-This apparent paradox resolves immediately after we understand business model of both Obama and Musk.
+This apparent paradox resolves immediately after we understand the business model of both Obama and Musk.
 Tesla heavily depends on subventions.
 Not only direct subventions to final products, electric cars, but much more to indirect subventions to electricity from renewable sources.
-Renewable energy producers are subsidized with 400% or even higher premium in some European countries on their product.
-For that reason such energy in reality lowers prices.
-But prices are lowered for additional reason of tremendous surplus of energy in periods when there is abundance of renewable energy available.
-So we now have a situation in which an investor in renewables cannot fail even if market price of electricity goes to zero.
-For that reason renewable energy sector attracts new investments.
+Renewable energy producers are subsidised with 400% or even higher premium in some European countries on their product.
+For that reason, such energy, in reality, lowers prices.
+But prices are reduced for the additional reason of tremendous surplus of energy in periods when there is an abundance of renewable energy available.
+So we now have a situation in which an investor in renewables cannot fail even if the market price of electricity goes to zero.
+For that reason, the renewable energy sector attracts new investments.
 For so long as traditional electricity producers exist that fill electricity void in times when renewables are not available, everything goes smooth.
-We all forget that we in fact pay much higher price of electricity through various visible and not visible taxes that boost renewables.
-Elon Musk business model thus relies on taxes much more than on market economy.
-He relies on subsidized markets.
-Subsidized markets are not markets but state planned economy.
-Economy planned by Obama an other world etatists that in fact prevailed in the second part of 20th century.
+We all forget that we pay a much higher price of electricity through various visible and not visible taxes that boost renewables.
+Elon Musk business model thus relies on taxes much more than on the market economy.
+He relies on subsidised markets.
+Subsidised markets are not markets but the state-planned economy.
+Economy planned by Obama and other world etatists that prevailed in the second part of the 20th century.

 Elon, why don’t you think about plants?

-But it is not only history that proves new technologies as creators of new jobs, but simple economic calculation as well.
+But it is not the only history that proves new technologies as creators of new jobs, but simple economic calculation as well.
 Elon Musk lives in an imaginary world of no competition.
-He thinks that if robots take over all work no one is going to strive for even better, more productive robots.
+He thinks that if robots take over all work, no one is going to strive for even better, more productive robots.
 I speculate that he is thinking about robots that develop better robots.
 It might even happen that robots would compete among themselves without human interference.
-We could live like angels while robots would do all dirty jobs including stock exchange transactions and lobbying.
-Whow!
-We might think that this would really prove that there would be no need for humans to toil.
-That would really be something so new on Earth that would completely change our lives and our economy.
+We could live like angels while robots would do all dirty jobs, including stock exchange transactions and lobbying.
+Wow!
+We might think that this would prove that there would be no need for humans to toil.
+That would be something so new on Earth that would completely change our lives and our economy.

-Something completely new on earth?
+Something utterly new on earth?
 Give me a break!
-Don’t we already have plants and animals that reproduce, upgrade their fitness and evolve on the basis of the laws of evolution that is based on basic principle of limited resources?
+Don’t we already have plants and animals that reproduce, upgrade their fitness and evolve based on the laws of evolution that are based on the basic principle of limited resources?
 Robots in the form of plants and animals already exist.
-Does that mean that there is no place for us, humans, to create value for the purpose of accumulating better resources?
-If robots ever develop to the level of plants and animals, they will simply fit into an ecosystem and provide new environmental factor that we all, humans, plants and animals will have to take in account while striving to produce as much added values as possible.
-UBI on the basis of such picture is a bromide seriously hampering human potentials.
+Does that mean that there is no place for us, humans, to create value to accumulate better resources?
+Suppose robots ever develop to the level of plants and animals.
+In that case, they will fit into an ecosystem and provide new environmental factor that we all, humans, plants and animals will have to take in account while striving to produce as much added values as possible.
+UBI based on such picture is a bromide seriously hampering human potentials.

 Elon Runs Atlas

-What becomes sooner or later clear in every state planned economy is a complete lack of value creation feeling.
-Workers are remunerated and whole society and not only Unions fight for fair redistribution of wealth while wealth is produced »somewhere else« (passive voice by intention).
-Someone else works for us and so our sole job is to redistribute such wealth.
-This heaven like utopia only gets objectivized with robots in Musk interpretation.
-Should Ayn Rand still live, Elon Musk would be major negative role model for Atlas Shrugged.
+What becomes sooner or later clear in every state-planned economy is a complete lack of value creation feeling.
+Workers are reimbursed, and the whole society and not only Unions fight for a fair redistribution of wealth while wealth is produced »somewhere else« (passive voice by intention).
+Someone else works for us, and so our sole job is to redistribute such wealth.
+This heaven-like utopia only gets objectivised with robots in Musk interpretation.
+Should Ayn Rand still live, Elon Musk would be a significant negative role model for Atlas Shrugged.